MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/hyper-v/learn-more/Use-local-resources-on-Hyper-V-virtual-machine-with-VMConnect.md

 -   The Hyper-V host must have **Enhanced session mode policy** and **Enhanced session mode** settings turned on.

--   The computer that you use to connect to the virtual machine with VMConnect must run Windows 10, Windows 8.1, Windows Server 2016, or Windows Server 2012 R2.
+-   The computer on which you use VMConnect must run Windows 10, Windows 8.1, Windows Server 2016, or Windows Server 2012 R2.

 -   The virtual machine must have Remote Desktop Services enabled, and run Windows 10, Windows 8.1, Windows Server 2016, or Windows Server 2012 R2 as the guest operating system.